Using Enterprise Budgets in Farm Financial Planning

 In a crop budget, the expected per acre returns primarily reflect income from sales.
 Government program payments may be excluded from the crop budget, particularly if the payment is not tied to crop production.
 A producer will want to include those payments in a personalized whole farm budget and cash flow to get a ‘true’ picture of overall returns.
 The value for pasture may differ among producers.

-Variable costs (also called operating costs) and fixed costs make up the total cost of producing any farm commodity.
-Variable costs are the costs of inputs that are used up during one production period, with changes in the number of head or acres (or other units) of the enterprise produced.
-Fixed costs are not affected by short-term enterprise decisions and are associated with breeding livestock, buildings, machinery, equipment, and other capital assets.
+Variable costs (also known as operating costs) and fixed costs make up the total cost of producing any farm commodity.
+Variable costs are incurred during the production of the enterprise.
+If the enterprise is not produced, these costs would not occur.
+Fixed costs are not affected by short-term enterprise decisions and are associated with breeding livestock, buildings, machinery, equipment and other capital assets.
 Fixed costs are prorated over the expected life of the asset, typically a period of years.

 Costs that are difficult to allocate to individual enterprises (telephone, taxes and accounting services, electricity, etc.), are called overhead costs and may be variable or fixed in nature.
 Overhead costs are included in whole farm/ranch budgets, but are sometimes excluded from enterprise budgets.